Hugo-Dz/spritefusion-pixel-snapper/README.md

 - ✅ Pixel are snapped to a perfect grid.
 - ✅ The grid resolution is consistent and can be scaled to pixel resolution.
 - ✅ Colors are tied to a strict, quantized palette.
+You can also use a custom palette.

 ## Perfect for